Colombia’s Medellín Lottery Under Audit Amid Jackpot Rigging Allegations

 - The scandal’s resolution will impact regulatory and fiscal policies within the broader gambling industry.

-What sparked the audit of the Medellín Lottery?
+What triggered the audit of the Medellín Lottery?

 The audit was initiated following allegations of jackpot rigging involving a significant prize claimed by a senior official’s wife, raising concerns about the integrity of the lottery’s operations.